theBlue0x/docs/docs/connect/local_linux.md

 	- You will see the prompt for Creating a New Account.
 Make sure to save and securely store your new account passphrase.

-	- Once account setup is completed, send us your address via [Discord](https://discord.gg/EbBWRSPW63).
+	- Once account setup is completed, send us your address via [Discord](https://discord.gg/EbBWRSPW63) to receive your first Airdrop!

 ### Welcome to Blue0x! ###